ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 A total amount of "items" has been increased comparing to previous approaches.

 But when you look how does it behave _in dynamics_, things do change.
-In that mode, you don't work on any task.
+In that mode, you don't work on any single task.
 Instead, you look on relations between them and reorganize them when needed.
 It's very similar to the mind mapping technique, when you organize connections between your ideas.
-You decide what is relatively more important, and what is relatively less important.
+You decide what is _relatively more_ important, and what is _relatively less_ important.
 An every line in this graph becomes _the record of your decision_.
 You don't need to keep these decisions in your mind after returning to the "close view" mode.

 Back to our example, let's imagine that you decide that one of your refactoring could be performed later since it doesn't actually block your work.
-(This happens to me sometimes: when I dig into the code, the initial intent may be like "cleanup everything!"; but then I cool down and make a more pragmatic look, finding that some of refactorings could easily be postponed.)
+(This happens to me regularly: when I dig into the code, the initial intent may be like "cleanup everything!"; but then I cool down and make a more pragmatic look, finding that some of refactorings could easily be postponed.)
 To reflect your decision, you move one of your refactoring subtasks into the "Few postponed cleanups" group.

 ![subtask moved](/images/fractals-vs-lists/t5.png)